niccoloanceschi/TobitSUN/ApplicationTutorial.md

 Sampling-based posterior inference
 ==================================

-We begin our analysis by considering sampling-based approaches to posterior inference, including both a i.i.d. sampler form the exact SUN posterior and Hamiltonian Monte Carlo, specifically the no-u-turn sampler by [Hoffman and Gelman (2014)](http://jmlr.org/papers/v15/hoffman14a.html).
+We begin our analysis by considering sampling-based approaches to posterior inference, including both an i.i.d. sampler from the exact SUN posterior and Hamiltonian Monte Carlo, specifically the no-u-turn sampler by [Hoffman and Gelman (2014)](http://jmlr.org/papers/v15/hoffman14a.html).

 Exact sampling from the unified skew-normal posterior (i.i.d.)
 --------------------------------------------------------------